Juhee Prasad Updated On: 11 Dec, 2018 11:31 IST

-Jawaharlal Nehru Technological University (JNTU), Kakinada is conducting Andhra Pradesh Engineering, Agriculture and Medical Common Entrance Test (EAMCET) from 22nd to 25th April, 2018.
-Since the first day of the four-day examination has been conducted, we bring to you a detailed analysis of AP EAMCET 2018 entrance exam!
+Jawaharlal Nehru Technological University (JNTU), Kakinada will conduct the Andhra Pradesh Engineering, Agriculture and Medical Common Entrance Test (EAMCET) in April, 2019.
+The 2019 AP EAMCET exam analysis will be available once the exam has been conducted.
+In the meanwhile, you can check the detailed analysis of the AP EAMCET 2018 exam.

 The minimum qualifying marks required for ranking AP EAMCET is 25% of the maximum marks i.e. 40 marks out of total of 160 marks for general category students.